 I was just digging around in the darker corners of my hard drive and found copies of my packing lists from 2003 and 2005.
-I still use a version of this list to help me pack for trips even today, but it’s been updated significantly in the last 12-15 years.
+I use a version of this list to help me pack for trips even today, but it’s been updated significantly in the last 14-16 years.

 I thought it would be enlightening to look back and see what items we felt were “travel necessities” back in the early 2000s.
 All that I ask is that you don’t judge me too harshly on this list (Note from Sharon…TOO LATE!
 I’m judging the fact that you travel a minimum of 6 times per year and STILL USE A FLIPPIN’ PACKING LIST….)

-Here are some of the items I would remind myself to bring with me in 2003:
+Here are the items I reminded myself to bring with me in 2003:

 - Camera, Memory Cards and Charger

 I like how I had to remind myself to bring my wallet. 🙂